tektoncd/community/teps/0007-conditions-beta.md

 ### Simplicity

 #### Tasks that produce Skip Result
 As discussed in the background section, `Conditions` manifest themselves as `Tasks`.
-We can phase out the separate `Conditions` CRD and eventually deprecating it.
+We can phase out the separate `Conditions` CRD and eventually deprecate it.
 In place of `Conditions`, we can use `Tasks` produce a `Result` called `Skip` with string values `True` or `False` -- to indicate whether the `Task` it’s guarding will be executed or not.
 When a user provides another value, the `Task` will evaluate it as an error.
 Thus, we won’t have `Conditions` to migrate to beta and won’t have to maintain the separate `Conditions` CRD.
 Moreover, the features supported by `Tasks` become readily available to be used for guarded execution of `Tasks`.
 Using `Results` allows us to distinguish between when a `Task` fails and when the `Task` used as a `Guard` evaluates to `False`.

 ```yaml
 apiVersion: tekton.dev/v1beta1